Extreme heat

 A two-tiered Heat Alert & Response System is in place by Environment and Climate Change Canada (ECCC) to help alert the public when extremely hot temperatures are forecasted including a Heat Warning and an Extreme Heat Emergency:

-If a Heat Warning is upgraded to an Extreme Heat Emergency, indoor Cooling Centres and enhanced services will be provided to help keep our community safe.
 In the event of an Extreme Heat Emergency, we will provide direct updates with the latest information to keep our community informed.
-To receive updates to your inbox, sign up for News Release e-bulletins.
+To receive updates to your inbox, sign up for News Release e-bulletins or Central Okanagan Emergency Management Community Notifications.

 Places to cool down when the temperature rises

-You can visit any public City facility during operating hours to find relief from the heat throughout the summer months including recreation and activity centres or a local library.
+You can visit any public City facility during operating hours to find relief from the heat throughout the summer months.

 Many Kelowna parks and green spaces offer shade where temperatures can be lower than homes without air conditioning.
 View our Parks & Beaches map to find parks near you, or visit one of our three waterparks to help stay cool.

-You can also take indoor breaks by visiting a local restaurant, museum, art gallery, movie theatre or Orchard Park shopping centre.
-During a heat warning, the City will take steps to ensure residents have access to places to keep cool, including waived transit fares within the City.
+You can also take indoor breaks by visiting a local restaurant, museum, art gallery, movie theatre or malls.
+During a heat warning or emergency, the City will take steps to ensure residents have access to places to keep cool, including waived transit fares within the City.
 Simply indicate to the driver that you are using the bus to go someplace to cool off and the fare for the ride will be waived.

 Additional resources